-Physicians Across Continents (PAC) is an international medical charity which provides high-quality medical care to patients and peoples affected by crises and disasters, regardless of their race, religion and ethnicity.
+Physicians Across Continents (PAC) is an international medical charity which provides high-quality medical care to peoples affected by crises and disasters, regardless of their race, religion and ethnicity.

 Our aim is to assist in the provision of: health care, specialist equipment, facilities, and services.
 We also aim to advance the education of medical professionals and the general public through the provision of refresher training, educational programmes, lectures and publications devoted to medical healthcare.